 Again, there are several plugins like Fast Velocity Minify that can help you do this automatically, and any decent caching plugin should include an option to combine and/or minify files.

 If the HTTP requests are coming from outside of your website, you need to reduce the external resources on your site.
 Some examples are:

 Image sprites are collections of images that act just as one item.
 Logically, because it acts as one item, it only sends one request.
 This is a smart hack that you should be using if you want your website to make fewer HTTP requests.

 After figuring out how many HTTP requests your website sends, it’s best to try all the techniques covered here to enable your site to make fewer HTTP requests while keeping it functioning normally.

 Nobody likes a slow website, and you can't blame it on the web hosting forever.
 So don’t hesitate to take action and eliminate extraneous requests wherever you find them by following the tips in this article.

-If you enjoyed reading this article about to make fewer HTTP requests, you should check out this one about how to use the WordPress do_shortcode.
+If you enjoyed reading this article on how to make fewer http requests, you should check out this one about how to use the WordPress do_shortcode.